Edualk12/homelab-monitoring-zabbix/README.md

 ## Alerting System (Custom Triggers)

-Zabbix has the feature of creating custom alerts or triggers based on the device's status or a specific service running in the device being monitored.
-I've made triggers for detecting if my Pi-hole DNS server goes down.
-I used the readily made template from zabbix that scans for the status of the services running in the linux server which is where the Pihole is running
+Zabbix provides the ability to create custom alerts and triggers based on a device's status or the state of specific services being monitored.
+I created triggers to detect when my Pi-hole DNS server becomes unavailable.
+I used the pre-built template from Zabbix that monitors the status of services running on the Linux server hosting Pi-hole.

 ### Templates Used:

 - Systemd by Zabbix Agent 2
 - Linux by Zabbix Agent

-For the Trigger Alert itself I've configured for the trigger to activate if ever the pihole-FTL.service is not running and will send me an alert via Email.
+I configured the trigger to activate whenever pihole-FTL.service is not running. and will send me an alert via email.

 ### Trigger Action:
-This just shows when the status of the service running is equal, it will trigger the operation
+This shows that when the service status matches the defined condition, the trigger will execute the configured operation.

 ![Pihole](https://github.com/Edualk12/homelab-monitoring-zabbix/blob/main/images/Zabbix-4.png)

 ### Trigger Operation:
-The operation is just send a message to the designated users, where the users profile is linked to their email, in this case my email is the recever of the alert.
+The operation sends a message to the designated users whose profiles are linked to their email addresses.
+In this case, my email receives the alert.

 ![Pihole](https://github.com/Edualk12/homelab-monitoring-zabbix/blob/main/images/Zabbix-9.png)